 Dignity, compassion, and quality care are the guiding principles in our memory care households.
 This approach is designed to provide the best quality of life possible for a loved one and offer peace of mind for family members.

 Our specially trained staff will support and care for residents and provide engagement, choice, and purpose to the highest potential in their everyday lives.
-All while living in a spacious and luxurious environment that is safe and secure.
+All while living in a spacious and comfortable environment that is safe and secure.

 Dignity, compassion, and quality care are the guiding principles in the Kirby and Luther memory care households.
 This approach is designed to provide an engaging quality of life for a loved one living with cognitive loss in addition to offering peace of mind for the family members who care for them.